 Wu's other levels are no better, either.
 Half of them are filled with overly long banters that do little more than delaying scripted events (Gate opens, route cleared, etc.) thus slow down your progess, while the other half throws in egregious amounts of Escort Missions or stages in flames/filled with poisonous air that gradually eats away your health, earning lots of resentments from the players.

 Battle of Itsukushima from Ultimate.
 Most of the terrain is engulfed in poisonous fog, which drains your health down to about 30%, leaving you vulnerable to enemy attacks.
-And it causes more problem to allied NPCs since it's very easy for them to get defeated under this condition, so you have to stick close to your commander to prevent this.
+And it causes more problem to allied NPCs since this makes them very easy to defeated due to their reduced health, which forces you to stick close to your commander so he doesn't give you a game over.
 But halfway through the stage, Kaguya shows up at the other end of the map as reinforcements, and is also threatened by a group of enemies, forcing you to run over to save her, then race halfway across the map back to Fu Xi so he doesn't get defeated by enemies on his end, which can happen very soon if you don't hurry.
 NOT FUN.

 That One Sidequest: Getting Lu Bu on your team in 3.
 Unlike nearly every other character, which are unlocked either automatically through completion of stages; Gaiden stages; or Redux stages, Lu Bu requires you to go back to a stage, with Diao Chan, where he fights Nezha.
 The most reliable stage for this is one in Chapter 3.
 However, he is behind two strongholds that you need to beat a general to unlock, wasting precious time if the game decides to throw a lot of messages at you while you wait for the gates to open, and when you do reach him, you need to defeat Nezha before he can defeat Lu Bu.
 The problem?
 Until Diao Chan finishes a conversation with him, he is still aggro'd against you!
 Meaning that you could very well accidentally kill Lu Bu by mistake or Nezha could kill him before Diao Chan's conversation finishes.